Dobiasd/articles/accurate_timing_of_strava_segments.md

 > [...] the sampling rate of your GPS device; some devices only record a GPS point every 5 to 10 seconds

 [Garmin confirms that devices can have varying recording invervals](https://support.garmin.com/en-US/?faq=s4w6kZmbmK0P6l20SgpW28):
-> Smart Recording captures key data points as changes occur in direction, speed, heart rate or elevation.
+> Smart Recording captures key data points as changes occur in direction, speed, heart rate, or elevation.
 This method is recommended [...]

 ## Visual depiction